softcarehub/freelancing/Facebook Ads campaign/facebook.md

         - `custom audience:` Target and Retarget Customers and leads.
 Already interacted with my business.
         - `Lookalike audience:`
     3. `ADs:`(image,video,caption,creative) creative, image, video, caption...
 For example: For male audience I want to set 3 creative sandal, sneakers and formal shoe.
 For female audience I want to set 3 creative for female audience need and so on.
+- `Facebook Pixel:` facebook business manager will provide a code then using this code implementation with client website every page by developers.
+Extension for `meta pixel helper `
 #### Facebook Reels
 - There two types of ads on Facebook Reels
     1. Overlay ad